lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/5_Use_Terra.bio_Genomic_Datasets.md

  - USE genomic reference datasets in cloud-based analysis
     - GCP hosts a number of genomic reference datasets in GCS buckets.
     - Many of these datasets can be accessed by the Terra.bio platform (which runs on GCP).
-  - USE GCP reference data with bioinformatics tools without having to upload any reference data to the cloud
+  - USE genomic reference data in your analysis **without having to upload any reference data** to the cloud.
+Examples of standard analysis tools (and other usages) are listed below:
     - [GATK](https://software.broadinstitute.org/gatk/) - genomic analysis toolkit
     - [Hail](https://hail.is/) - variant discovery library
     - Your custom analysis